Upcoming Events

 *These are the second Wednesdays of the month.

-**This is the third Wednesday of the month.
+**These are the third Wednesdays of the month.

 Save the Dates!